 • the meaning of death and dying;

-• the different forms of dying;
+• different forms of dying;

-• death within the lifecycle;
+• death within the life cycle;

-• Death and earth;
+• Death and the Earth;

 • Psychology and philosophy: between eternity and mystery;